astropy/astropy-helpers/README.rst

 Astropy-helpers is not a traditional package in the sense that it is not intended to be installed directly by users or developers.
-Instead, it is meant to be accessed when the ``setup.py`` command is run - see the "Using astropy-helpers in a package" section in the documentation for how to do this.
+Instead, it is meant to be accessed when the ``setup.py`` command is run - see the "`Using astropy-helpers in a package <https://astropy-helpers.readthedocs.io/en/stable/using.html>`_" section in the documentation for how to do this.
 For a real-life example of how to implement astropy-helpers in a project, see the ``setup.py`` and ``setup.cfg`` files of the `Affiliated package template <https://github.com/astropy/package-template>`_.